Chronic Headaches & Migraine Treatment

-What are the treatments for a Chronic Headache?
+What are the treatments for a Chronic Headache or Migraines?

 Treatment of Chronic Headaches begins with removing possible triggers, reducing inflammation, and proper medication.
 Patients should reduce or eliminate stress, alcohol, caffeine, and/or artificial sweeteners.
 They should also avoid exposure to bright lights or strong smells.
 Where possible, patients should work with their primary care doctors on changing the dosage of their birth control pills and/or medications that affect the size their arteries.
 Muscle inflammation in the head and neck can be reduced by applying warm compresses to or massaging the tight areas.
 Non-steroidal anti-inflammatory drugs, such as Naproxen or Ibuprofen, can also help reduce inflammation.
 Migraine-specific medications such as Excedrin® or Imitrex may help a certain subset of patients.